Second Sino-Japanese War

-In December 1941, Japan launched its surprise attack on Pearl Harbor and started war with the United States.
-The US increased its flow of aid to China: the Lend-Lease act gave China a total of $1.6 billion ($20.19 billion 2023).
-With Burma cut off, the US Air Force airlifted material over the Himalayas.
+In December 1941, Japan launched a surprise attack on Pearl Harbor and declared war on the United States.
+The US increased its aid to China under the Lend-Lease Act, becoming its main financial and military supporter.
+With Burma cut off, the United States Army Air Forces airlifted material over the Himalayas.
 In 1944, Japan launched Operation Ichi-Go, the invasion of Henan and Changsha.
-However, this failed to bring about the surrender of Chinese forces.
 In 1945, the Chinese Expeditionary Force resumed its advance in Burma and completed the Ledo Road linking India to China.
-At the same time, China launched large counteroffensives in South China and retook West Hunan and Guangxi.
+China launched large counteroffensives in South China, repulsed a failed Japanese invasion of West Hunan, and recaptured Japanese occupied regions of Guangxi.

-Japan formally surrendered on 2 September 1945.
-China was recognized as one of the Big Four Allies during the war, regained all territories lost to Japan, and became one of the five permanent members of the United Nations Security Council.
-The Chinese Civil War resumed in 1946.
+Japan formally surrendered on 2 September 1945, following the atomic bombings of Hiroshima and Nagasaki, Soviet declaration of war and subsequent invasions of Manchukuo and Korea.
+The war resulted in the deaths of around 20 million people, mostly Chinese civilians.
+China was recognized as one of the Big Four Allied powers in World War II and one of the "Four Policemen", which formed the foundation of the United Nations.
+It regained all lost territories and became one of the five permanent members of the United Nations Security Council.
+The Chinese Civil War resumed in 1946, ending with a communist victory and the Proclamation of the People's Republic of China in 1949, while the government of the Republic of China relocated on Taiwan.